FREQUENTLY ASKED QUESTIONS

 Your saliva, tumor and DNA sample will be stored for use in future research studies.
 It is important to store these samples as new technologies may be developed that will allow researchers to investigate new important questions about what causes prostate cancer.

 The National Institutes of Health has a large research repository called the Database of Genotypes and Phenotypes (dbGaP) which allows for broad-sharing of genetic data with qualified investigators.
 Your genetic information may be sent to this repository for research purposes only.
 Your name and other information that could identify you will never be put into this scientific database.
 This is a controlled database that is only available to researchers who have been approved to view and use the data.
 All researchers who would like to access these genetic data must have research plans approved by their institution and a review board before they can access the data.
+Your genetic information will not be linked or shared with any federal or state DNA data base that may be used for criminal investigations.

 In this study, your DNA results will be identified only by a random study ID number.
 Nobody will be able to know just from looking at the DNA results that it would belong to you.
 The only way someone could identify you is if they were able to get another sample from you, and do many genetic tests on that sample and then compare the genetic information from those tests with the information in the database.
 If a relative thought your information might be in the database, they could compare their own DNA, which is similar to yours, with the information in the database and may be able to trace the information back to you or at least to your family.
 However, the controlled database will only provide information to qualified researchers with an approved protocol and not to anyone else.